 Place the onion, garlic and chili in a food processor and whiz until it becomes a soft paste.
 Place this chili, garlic and onion paste into a large bowl.

-Line two baking sheets with tinfoil.
-Preheat the oven to 400 degrees.
-Place some olive oil on a small plate or shallow bowl and dip your hands into the oil.
-Roll the meat mixture into meatballs the size of large marbles or small walnuts, putting them on the tinfoil-lined baking trays.
-Bake in the preheated oven for about 6 minutes, until they just start to color.
-Take them out of the oven and place them in the simmering tomato sauce.
-Turn the oven down to 350.
-Put the pot with the meatballs and sauce into the oven and continue cooking for 10 minutes.
-The meatballs should be cooked through, tender and juicy.
+Roll the meat mixture into meatballs the size of large marbles or small walnuts.
+Place them in the simmering tomato sauce, making sure it's at gentle boil.
+Put the pot with the meatballs and sauce into the preheated oven and continue cooking for 10 minutes or so.
+Once they're done, the meatballs should be cooked through but still juicy.
 Be careful not to overcook or they'll become dry.
 Remove the bay leaves.
-Serve the meatballs and sauce with lots of chopped parsley and/or toasted pine nuts.
-Some fresh pita bread, rice pilaf with toasted orzo and a Persian salad complete the meal.
-Recipe links provided below.
+Serve the meatballs and sauce with lots of chopped parsley and/or any of the other suggestions.
+Enjoy!